Wednesday, December 30, 2015

 Richard Nahem

-Notices announce that the ads help finance renovations.
+announce that they help finance renovations.

 They do not say what percentage

-goes for that purpose.
+of renting the walls goes for that purpose.

 * * *